Merkel defends Ukraine arms stance in face of U.S. criticism

 “If we don’t manage to find not just a compromise but a lasting peace agreement, we know perfectly well what the scenario will be.
 It has a name, it’s called war,” Hollande said.

-Additional reporting by Adrian Croft, Lesley Wroughton, Shadia Nasralla, Andreas Rinke & Sabine Siebold
+Additional reporting by Adrian Croft, Lesley Wroughton, Shadia Nasralla, Andreas Rinke & Sabine Siebold; Editing by Sandra Maler and Christian Plumb